* Brent has risen more than 10 pct since December

 CAN THE BULL RUN LAST?

-With Iranian production unaffected by unrest and U.S. output <C-OUT-T-EIA> likely to pass 10 million barrels per day (bpd), a level reached only by Saudi Arabia and Russia, doubts are emerging whether the bull run can last.
+Yet given Iran's oil production has not been affected by the unrest and that U.S. output <C-OUT-T-EIA> is soon likely to break through 10 million barrels per day (bpd), a level so far reached only by Saudi Arabia and Russia, doubts are emerging whether the bull run can last.

-Julius Baer's Ruecker said crude prices above $60 project an "overly rosy picture".
+Julius Baer's Ruecker said that crude prices above $60 project an "overly rosy picture".

 "Oil production disruptions (in Iran) remain a very distant threat ... disruptions in the North Sea have been removed ... (and) U.S. oil production surpassed the 2015 highs in October and is set to climb to historic highs this year," he said.